GA-repos/course-intro/README.md

 * We have a large body of knowledge, experience, and expertise to draw on from the iterative nature of SEI; SIE has been through hundreds of iterations.
 * Each iteration of SEI has been driven in part by student feedback, and for that reason, we rely on your feedback.
 Please don't hesitate to provide us with feedback!

+### Gradual Release of Responsibility

+Being able to ask for help effectively will become increasingly crucial as the course progresses.
+During the first project, for example, we will be holding office hours throughout the dedicated project days.
+By the fourth project, however, all support will be conducted using Github issues.
+Between those two projects, instructors will be placing an increasing onus on the students to solve problems on their own with increasingly limited instructor support -- what we call a "gradual release of responsibility."

+While instructors love helping out, we've found that students become stronger developers by learning to solve their own problems.
+Your instructors won't be following you to your jobs so it's important to develop a sense of self-sufficiency while you're here.

 ## Growth Mindset

 [Growth Mindset](https://www.youtube.com/watch?v=-_oqghnxBmY_) -